linq-rag/linqalpha-deepseek-r1-agent/README.md

 - [2025-01-30] Italy bans DeepSeek AI ...
 ```
 </details>

-### Key Takeaways from the Example

-1. **Iterative Reasoning**: The model first proposes a partial answer, then calls functions (e.g., Google search) to validate or expand its knowledge.
-2. **Self-Healing**: If any errors appeared (like missing JSON fields), the agent could correct them in the next iteration.
-3. **Rich Sources**: The final answer includes links to the most relevant articles discovered during the search phase, complete with context and citations.

 Run `python main.py` yourself to see the full output and experiment with different queries or new tools!